 If you are dismantling an old shed, choose a dry day so the stored items are not damaged by rain or wind.
-Your old shed can be offered on various websites to anyone wanting to dismantle and pick it up.
+You can list your old shed on different websites for those interested in disassembling and collecting it.

 Your First Shed

 You may have bought a new home or just gradually acquired enough garden equipment to require a proper garden shed.